1. Leverage your existing customers.

 2. Hire wisely.

 To fuel growth and innovation, you need to make sure you’re hiring the best employees possible.
 While employees of small businesses often wear many hats, they also usually have a greater opportunity to make a direct impact than someone may have at a larger organization with several hundred or several thousand people.
 Take time to carefully review resumes and properly vet candidates to ensure you’re only hiring professionals who will provide lasting value to your company.
+Utilizing the services of Indeed Hire or a staffing agency is a great way to find candidates.

 3. Grow your online footprint.